 - On Windows, you cannot delete a log file with the del command while the analytics agent is collecting log data from the file.

 - Avoid using robocopy/move commands to move files in Windows.
 Instead, it is recommended that you use the move command.

 - If you are running the Analytics Agent as an extension to the Machine Agent with JRE 1.8.0_171 or later, starting the Analytics Agent with encrypted credentials will fail.
 Disable encryption or use JRE 1.8.0_162 to run the Machine Agent.

 Transaction Analytics without an Analytics Agent requires a connection between the Java Agent and the Events Service.
 If you have a firewall that blocks requests from the Java Agent to the SaaS or on-premises Events Service, you need to open the firewall.
 See Connection Ports and Agent-to-Controller Connections.

 AppDynamics recommends using Java Agent Version 20.3+ (or 4.5.19 if necessary).

 Disable Transaction Analytics without an Analytics Agent

-You can disable agentless Transaction Analytics at the Controller or node and tier level.
-This action reverts your deployment to the Analytics Agent mode.
+You can disable agentless Transaction Analytics at the Controller or node/tier level.
+Disabling will revert your deployment to the Analytics Agent mode.

 Disable on the Controller